kubeshop/tracetest/docs/docs/configuration/analytics.md

 ## Changing Analytics Settings with the CLI

-Or, if you prefer using the CLI, you can use this file config to disable analytics:
+Or, if you prefer to use the CLI, you can use this file config to disable analytics:

 ```yaml
 type: Config